Zifran456/KitchenSync/README.md

 ## Project Introduction & Background 📝

-This web application aims to reduce household food waste and aid in decision making by creating a system that provides its users with various recipes and the tools to track food inventory whilst simultanaously allowing them to track food expiration dates.
+This web application aims to reduce household food waste and aid in decision making by creating a system that provides its users with various recipes and the tools to track food inventory whilst simultaneously allowing them to track food expiration dates.

 ## Business Opportunity 📍